rurban/distroprefs/README.md

 ===========

 Various of my and Andy Koenig's perl CPAN yml and patches.
-This belongs into ~/.cpan/.
+This belongs into `~/.cpan/`

 See `perldoc CPAN`

 ---

-The distroprefs system of "CPAN.pm" allows the user to specify extra informations and recipes in YAML files to either
+The distroprefs system of `CPAN` allows the user to specify extra informations and recipes in YAML files to either

 *   patch broken distros